Antimonit/Crackle/README.md

 Crackle follows similar grammar rules as the Java language.
-Crackle is, similarly to Java, statically typed and so every variable assignment has to assign appropriate value, functions have to be called with declared parameter types, etc. Moreover it is strongly typed, meaning that a value cannot be assigned to a variable with
+Crackle is, similarly to Java, statically typed and so every variable assignment has to assign appropriate value, functions have to be called with declared parameter types, etc.

 #### Primitive types
 For simplicity reasons, Crackle supports only following primitive types: